-How to prep for a boudoir session: a holistic, body-positive, and self-celebratory boudoir planning resource
+How to prepare for a boudoir session: A holistic, body-positive boudoir planning resource

 As you look ahead to a boudoir session, you might be wondering about some of the logistics of what you should prepare (like what to bring with you), or you might be curious if I have any tips for caring for your body, skin, or hair before your session.
 I've got a pile of tips that I like to suggest, and I'm excited to share some suggestions here.
 But first, let's also name something important.